joshzeldin/ml-app/README.md

 # MlApp

+The goal of ML-App is to create a simple open-source GUI for utilizing machine learning libraries.
+Users should be able to upload data from a variety of sources, split the data up, and test different types of models.
+Eventually, the application should suggest models to the user and automatically apply optimal parameters.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.

 ## Development server